 Base Notes: Oakmoss, Musk, Patchouli, Sandalwood, Vetiver, Frankincense

-I took St. John's Wort and 5HTP, then I turned to my perfumes.
-I have been wearing Aromatics Elixir, just a small amount on my hand, and it just WORKS!
+I am now wearing Aromatics Elixir, just a small amount on my hand, and as a stress reliever, it just works -- for me, anyway.
 As soon as I took my first whiff, there was an instant feeling of familiarity, comfort, and relief.
 My nerves said, "Ahhhhh".
 It's aromatherapy for me.
+I'm sure part of the reason is that it's been around since 1971, and that's how long I've known the scent -- hence the comfort factor

-To me, the scent itself is a woodsy mossy vetiver, and it's like being alone in the woods -- I just love it.
-I will always have this fragrance in my collection.
-I have the body products -- body wash, cream in jar, pump lotion, solid -- and my favorite of these is the body cream in the jar, which is rounder & sweeter than the spray, and it's awesome.
+To me, the scent itself is a woodsy mossy vetiver, and it's like being in the woods -- I find it introspective, reflective, calming, grounding.
+I will always have this fragrance in my collection -- just to sniff -- whether I actually wear it or not.
+I have the body products -- body wash, cream in jar, pump lotion, solid -- and my favorite of these is the body cream in the jar, which is rounder & sweeter than the spray.

-The weather has been non-stop rain and quite chilly, which is actually my kind of weather, so that helped too.
+The weather has been non-stop rain and quite chilly, which is actually my kind of weather.
 I find Aromatics Elixir at its best in gloomy, cold weather.
 I wear it a lot in January.

 I just remembered something -- I had a male boss, many years ago, who once told me that this was the only one of my perfumes that made him go ... and then he wordlessly just twirled his index finger in the air, like a little tornado.